nodejs/TSC/Member-Travel-Fund.md

  the list above.
 * Slide deck must be approved by the TSC.

 Any member can apply to give an approved talk.
-Request may take up to a month for the TSC to approve or decline.
+Each request may take up to a month for the TSC to approve or decline.

 * Log an issue in this repository.